[[updated October 6, 2016]]

 3. Cosponsor a Instagram contest.
 Partner with another Instagram user in your niche for a contest in which the entrant must follow the both of you.
 See how athletic apparel store RiseNY hosted a contest with the Website SneakerWatch?

 This contest required that entrants follow both brands.
-RiseNY has over 7,300 Instagram followers; SneakerWatch has more than 337,000.
+At the time of this contest, RiseNY had over 7,300 Instagram followers; SneakerWatch had more than 337,000.
 This simple-to-implement contest can potentially gain either brand a healthy number of new followers in its mutual niche (athletic wear).

 4. Post to Instagram on a regular basis.